 Wellsville is a very small village located in the state of New York.
 With a population of 4,533 people and three constituent neighborhoods, Wellsville is the 340th largest community in New York.
-Wellsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Wellsville was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages, Wellsville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wellsville are a mix of both white- and blue-collar jobs.
-Overall, Wellsville is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Wellsville who work in office and administrative support (17.17%), food service (8.10%), and teaching (7.59%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Wellsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Wellsville is a village of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Wellsville who work in office and administrative support (13.38%), food service (9.82%), and management occupations (7.89%).

 The most common language spoken in Wellsville is English.
 Other important languages spoken here include Spanish and French.